Create your app by reserving a name

 - Click Reserve product name.

-After you reserve a name, you have one year to submit that app.
-If you don't submit it within the year, the name reservation will expire, and another developer may be able to use that name for an app.
+After you reserve a name, you have three months to submit that app.
+If you don't submit it within three months, the name reservation will expire, and another developer may be able to use that name for an app.
 You may encounter an error if you try to submit an app under a name which you have let expire.

 Choosing your app's name